Shannon Blum was elected as the Persons with Disabilities Rep at the PSAC Prairie Region Triennial Convention in April 2017.

-Her current portfolio includes Secretary Treasurer for the Area Council, member of Local, Regional and National Health and Safety committees either for the employer or for the union, member of the Critical Incident Response Steering Committee for the employer, Area Council Representative for the PRC and Education Committee member for PSAC Prairies.
+Her current portfolio includes Secretary Treasurer for the Area Council, member of Local, and member of Regional and National Health and Safety committees either for the employer or for the union.

-She has also completed a year as the Return to Work Coordinator for the Prairies and most recently supervising both the Central Heating Plant and the Works (Maintenance) Departments, though not at the same time!
-Right now she has moved back to her substantive position at the Central Heating Plant.
+She has also completed a year as the Return to Work Coordinator for the Prairies and most recently supervising both the Central Heating Plant and the Works (Maintenance) Departments, though not at the same time.
+Currently, she has moved back to her substantive position at the Central Heating Plant.

 “Your actions speak so loudly, I cannot hear what you are saying.”